FACTOIDS & TRIVIA

 Number of Frets: 20

-Pickguard: 7-ply black/white celluloid laminate
+Pickguard: 7-ply black/white laminated celluloid

 Bridge: Rosewood on rosewood base with chrome Guild harp tailpiece